This is the third blog post in a series about de Broglie-Bohm theory. See Bohmian Mechanics and NPQG I for the first post in the series.

 David Schrum (quantum physicist) : ‘It was at night and we were walking under the stars and the black sky and he looked up to the stars and he said “ordinarily when we look to the sky and look to the stars we think of stars as objects far out and vast spaces between them.”
 He said “There’s another way we can look at it.
 We can look at the vacuum, at the emptiness, instead as a plenum.
 As infinitely full rather than infinitely empty.
 That material objects themselves are like little bubbles, little vacancies, in this vast sea.”
 David Bohm, in a sense, was using that view to have me look at the stars and to have a sense of the night sky all of a sudden in a different way as one whole living organism and these little bits that we call matter is sort of just little holes in it.
 We often mentioned just one other aspect of this, that this plenum, and a cubic centimeter of the plenum there is more energy-matter than in the entire visible universe.”

 In NPQG, spacetime is an aether and it is “quantized” in a way, but not the way physicists think about it.
-Spacetime is quantized by truly fundamental Planck sphere particles, the electrino and positrino, in some form of very dense yet ethereal construct.
-There are no smaller particles than the Planck spheres.
-The underlying 3D space (Euclidean/Cartesian/Galilean) is continuous, so it is possible for a Planck sphere particle to move continuously – in that sense there is something smaller.
-NPQG is consistent with the above statement of Bohm in that the aether is material (Planck sphere particle based) and what we call standard matter-energy are higher level constructs that are permeated by said aether.
+Spacetime is quantized by truly fundamental unit potential point charges, the electrino and positrino, in some form of very dense yet ethereal sea of pro and anti Noether cores.
+Euclidean time and space provides the background to the universe and is modeled continuously in R4.
+NPQG is consistent with the above statement of Bohm in that the aether is material (an assembly of unit potential point charges) and what we call standard matter-energy are higher level assemblies that are permeated by said aether.

 Narrator : David Bohm was a physicist, philosopher, explorer of consciousness — the man Einstein called his spiritual son and the Dalai Lama called his science guru.
 But his ideas were a threat to his peers in the science community as well as to the government.
 As a result he would pay a great price for sharing them at a time in history that was fraught and with a world that was not ready to receive them.
 This is the story of his life and his explorations and physics, philosophy, and consciousness and the search for unity and wholeness at the crossroads of science and spirituality.